realA10001986/Time-Circuits-Display/README.md

 <details>
   <summary>Sound stutters and/or displays stalls sometimes</summary>
-The reason for this is in 99.9% of cases a problem with i2c cabling.
-Use shielded cables, twisted pair, with SDA-GND, SCL-GND, and 5V-GND pairs.
-Keep i2c cables away from electrical appliances and other cables.
-Keep i2c cables as short as possible.
-Check your connections at terminals; if using stranded wires, check you didn't cut off strands when removing insulation, and put some solder on the strands.
+The reason for this is in 99.9% of cases a problem with i2c cabling connecting your Speedo, sensors, rotary encoders and/or GPS receivers.
+Use shielded cables (best: S/FTP), twisted pair, with SDA-GND, SCL-GND, 5V-GND and GND-GND pairs.
+Connect the shield to GND.
+Keep your cables away from electrical appliances and other cables.
+Keep your cables as short as possible.
+Check your connections at terminals; if using stranded wires, check that you didn't cut off strands when removing insulation, and put some solder on the strands.
 </details>

 List will be extended when problems are reported.